 Scott Foglesong is Chair of Musicianship and Music Theory at the San Francisco Conservatory of Music, where he has been a faculty member since 1978.
 Mr. Foglesong is on the faculty of the Fall Freshman Program at the University of California at Berkeley and the Fromm Institute for Lifelong Learning at USF.
-A Contributing Writer to the San Francisco Symphony’s program book, he also serves as Program Annotator for the California Symphony and the New Hampshire Music Festival, and he was previously program annotator for the Philharmonia Baroque Orchestra.
+A Contributing Writer to the San Francisco Symphony’s program book, he also serves as Program Annotator for the California Symphony and Las Vegas Philharmonic, and he was previously program annotator for the Philharmonia Baroque Orchestra and the New Hampshire Music Festival.

 As a pianist, Mr. Foglesong has appeared with the Francesco Trio, Chanticleer, and members of the San Francisco Symphony.
 He was trained at the Peabody Conservatory, where he studied piano with Elizabeth Katzenellenbogen.
 At the San Francisco Conservatory, he studied piano with Nathan Schwartz, harpsichord with Laurette Goldberg, and theory with Sol Joseph and John Adams.

-Peter Grunberg served as Head of Music Staff at San Francisco Opera from 1992 to 1999 and is currently Musical Assistant to Michael Tilson Thomas.
-He has appeared as a piano soloist with the San Francisco Symphony, performed at the Aix-en-Provence and Salzburg festivals, and collaborated in recital with such artists as Frederica von Stade, Thomas Hampson, and Joshua Bell.
-He has conducted at the Moscow Conservatory, Grand Théâtre de Genève, and the Pacific Music Festival.
-He was the principal collaborator on the Symphony's Keeping Score project, both as music editor for the documentaries and as music consultant for the website.
+Peter Grunberg is currently Musical Assistant to Michael Tilson Thomas.
+He has appeared as a piano soloist with the San Francisco Symphony, performed at the Aix-en-Provence, Salzburg, and Tanglewood festivals, and has collaborated in recital with such artists as Frederica von Stade, Thomas Hampson, and Joshua Bell.
+He has conducted at the Moscow Conservatory, Grand Théâtre de Genève, and the Sydney Opera House.
+Previously, Mr. Grunberg was Head of Music Staff at the San Francisco Opera and also a principal collaborator on the Symphony's Keeping Score project.

 James M. Keller, the San Francisco Symphony's Program Annotator since 2000, also serves as Program Annotator of the New York Philharmonic, where in the 2008-09 season he was Leonard Bernstein Scholar-in-Residence.
 His book Chamber Music: A Listener's Guide was published by Oxford University Press in 2011 and is now also available as an e-book and in paperback.